-On 13 December 2016, Fitch Ratings affirmed IFFIm's credit rating at AA and changed its outlook from stable to negative.
-IFFIm's credit ratings by Moody's Investor Service and by Standard and Poor's Ratings Service ("S&P") remained unchanged during 2016.
+IFFIm's credit ratings by Fitch Ratings, Moody's Investor Service, and by Standard and Poor's Ratings Service ("S&P") remained unchanged during 2017.
 The IFFIm board, working with the World Bank, has put in place measures to manage credit risk.